riosrose/belly-button-challenge/README.md

 # belly-button-challenge
 UCB Data Analytics-Challenge 14

-CHALLENGE PURPOSE: In this challenge, xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+CHALLENGE PURPOSE: In this challenge, demonstrates interactive visulizations.

 # Resources
-Resources utilized for support with debugging, and clarifications of code: Xpert Learning and course assignments where needed.
+Resources utilized for support with debugging, and clarifications of code: Xpert Learning, https://plot.ly/javascript/ and course assignments where needed.